recallnet/contracts/audit/hoku-audit-prep.md

 The `setInflationRate` function does not validate the new inflation rate.
 This can cause problems if the contract owner accidentally sets the inflation rate to 0 or an extremely large number.

 **Recommendation:**  Allow the owner to set a minimum and maximum inflation rate in the contract and ensure that the new inflation rate `rate` is within the boundaries.

+**Resolution:** The team has acknowledged this and have opted to remove the `setInflationRate` function

 ### L3:  `initialize` function does not validate Hoku token address